controlecidadao/samantha_ia/README.md

 By providing this system prompt, you guide the LLM to generate a response that reflects Shakespeare's language, style, and thematic interests.

 Not all models support system prompt.
 Test to find out.
-Put "x = 2 + 2" in the system prompt field and ask the model the value of "x" in the user prompt field.
-If the model gets the value of "x" right, system prompt is available.
+Fill in "x = 2" in the system prompt field and ask the model the value of "x" in the user prompt field.
+If the model gets the value of "x", system prompt is available in the model.

+---

 <br><br>
 </details>